abhilashak/string_palindrome/README.md

 ## Description

-The method `palindrome` checks whether the given string is a palindrome.
+The method `palindrome` checks whether the given string is a palindrome or not without using Ruby `String` methods.
+Use your own algorithms.
 A **palindrome** is a word that reads the same forwards and backwards.

 ### Examples: